kozleo/kozleo.github.io/_posts/2020-12-13-How-to-Go-Between-Continuous-and-Discrete-Lyapunov-Equations.md

 $$(\mathbf{M} + \delta \mathbf{A}^T\mathbf{M}) (\mathbf{I} + \delta \mathbf{A}) = \delta(\mathbf{A}^T\mathbf{M} + \mathbf{M}\mathbf{A}) + \delta^2 \mathbf{A}^T\mathbf{M}\mathbf{A} = -\delta \mathbf{Q}$$

-Recall that $\delta$ is a small displacement in time.
-Letting $\delta$ go to zero brings us closer and closer to having continuous dynamics--and in the limit we achieve them.
+Recall that $$\delta$$ is a small displacement in time.
+Letting $$\delta$$ go to zero brings us closer and closer to having continuous dynamics--and in the limit we achieve them.
 It stands to reason that we should also recover the continuous-time Lyapunov equations in the limit as well.
-Dividing through by $\delta$ on both sides, and then letting $\delta \rightarrow 0$ we find that:
+Dividing through by $$\delta$$ on both sides, and then letting $$\delta \rightarrow 0$$ we find that:

  $$\mathbf{A}^T\mathbf{M} + \mathbf{M}\mathbf{A} = -\mathbf{Q}$$